Samuel Yates (storekeeper): Commercial activity

 Yates came to New Zealand, where he had family, in 1852 with his father.
-Expected to pursue a legal career he instead opened a store at Mangonui, on the Northland Peninsula.
+Expected to pursue a legal career he instead opened a store at Mangōnui, on the Northland Peninsula.
 In the early 1860s, he moved further north, to Pārengarenga Harbour.
 Originally envisaging a short stay for a holiday, the area was to his liking and he opened a second store there.
 He became a prominent resident, building a large homestead at Paua, on the southern side of Pārengarenga Harbour.
 He was the only trader in the area for a number of years and was apparently well respected.
-He had a monopoly on the Kauri gum trade up until the late 1870s when a competitor set up at Te Kao.
+He had a monopoly on the kauri gum trade up until the late 1870s when a competitor set up at Te Kao.

 In December 1880, Yates married Ngāwini Murray, also known as Annie; his wife was part-Māori, was from Pukepoto, near Kaitaia, and was well connected to the Te Rarawa and Te Aupōuri iwi (tribe) through her mother, Kateraina Te Kone.
-It was a fortuitous marriage; through his wife's relationships with her iwi, Yates purchased or leased a significant amount of land across the northern part of the Aupouri Peninsula.
+It was a fortuitous marriage; through his wife's relationships with her iwi, Yates purchased or leased a significant amount of land across the northern part of the Aupōuri Peninsula.
 His holdings eventually ran from Te Kao to North Cape and across to the coast on the western side of the peninsula.
 This area, a total of about 150,000 acres, became known as Te Paki station.
 He was able to finance his acquisitions through his connections to the finance sector in Auckland.

 Much of the acquired land was converted to pasture, on which livestock, in the form of cattle, sheep and horses, was stocked.
 Cottages for farmer workers were erected, along with other sheds and structures.
 A jetty was built to allow goods and livestock to be loaded onto ships for transportation south to Auckland.
 His business interests and the size of his property were such that he became known as the "King of the North".